svamintgit/SVAM_SnowFlow/README.md

 ### 2. RSA Key-Pair Authentication

 RSA Key-Pair Authentication is a more secure alternative to username/password.
-It requires generating a private-public key pair, configuring Snowflake to use your public key, and using your private key for authentication in Bobsled.
+It requires generating a private-public key pair, configuring Snowflake to use your public key, and using your private key for authentication in Snowflow.

 #### Steps to Set Up RSA Key-Pair Authentication: